 Plan for Dynamic Sales Growth This Year

 Are you planning to have an increase in sales in this year?
 Most likely you are.
 I doubt any of you are thinking about how you can purposefully decrease your sales.

-This time of year, as the CEO of my company, I am planning with my team and determining the sales goals for 2016.
+This time of year, as the CEO of my company, I am planning with my team and determining the sales goals for this year.
 We have two days set aside for strategic planning.
 My team is evaluating how the sales are to this point and predicting how we will end the year.

 You’re probably doing the same thing and evaluating sales among other things.
 If you are not on target to hit your sales goals, you are scrambling and putting the pressure on the sales team.
 If you have exceeded your goals so far and will end the year on a high note, you are looking at how you did it and if it can continue.